 - 1 1/2 tsp salt or to taste

-- As long as time permits, soak the oxtail chunks for a few hours in cold water and rinse to get rid of as much blood as possible. (optional)
+As long as time permits, soak the oxtail chunks for a few hours in cold water and rinse to get rid of as much blood as possible.

-- Add the oxtail, sliced ginger, cut codonopsis root pieces, vinegar back to the stock pot, cover with 2 litres of clean filtered water.
+Add the oxtail, sliced ginger, pieces of codonopsis root, and vinegar back to the stock pot, cover with 2 litres of clean filtered water.
+Vinegar helps to extract the minerals from the bones.
 Simmer for a minimum 6 hours.
 Add more water if the water runs low.